nickbild/vectron_vr/README.md

 ## Asteroids VR

-[Asteroids VR](https://github.com/nickbild/vectron_vr/blob/master/asteroids_vr.asm) is a 3D first person reimagining of the classic [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) game.
+[Asteroids VR](https://github.com/nickbild/vectron_vr/blob/master/asteroids_vr.asm) is a 3D first person reimagining of the classic [Asteroids](https://en.wikipedia.org/wiki/Asteroids_(video_game)) game, written in 6502 assembly.
 You sit in the cockpit of your spaceship (with 3D controls), looking out at a field of stars, while you blast away at asteroids that appear to be coming towards you.

 | Key | Function |
 | --- | -------- |